phlashko/WinBaseIt/README.md

 # WinBaseIt

-This Powershell Based GUI provides a simple way to baseline a Windows host
+This Powershell Based GUI provides a simple way to baseline a Windows host, and provides the following information.

      1. Applications - Installed, and startup